solo-007/TransBorder-Freight-Data-Analysis/README.md

 **Visualization:**![image](https://github.com/user-attachments/assets/40fd1bcc-871f-4b48-ae96-708f7cd41432)

 **Key Findings:**
--Canada is the top trading partner to the United State with a trade value of $3,743,616,252,777.
+-Mexico is the top trading partner to the United State with a trade value of $3,189,151,996,082.

 ---